opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 Parameter | Data type | Description
 :--- | :--- | :---
-`template-name` | String | Name of the index template.
+`template-name` | String | The name of the index template.

 ## Query parameters

-The following optional query parameters are supported:
+The following optional query parameters are supported.

 Parameter | Data type | Description
 :--- | :--- | :---
 `create` | Boolean | When true, the API cannot replace or update any existing index templates.
 Default is `false`.
-`cluster_manager_timeout` | Time | The time to wait for a connection to the cluster manager node.
+`cluster_manager_timeout` | Time | The amount of time to wait for a connection to the cluster manager node.
 Default is `30s`.

 ## Request body options

-The following options can be used in the request body to customize the index template:
+The following options can be used in the request body to customize the index template.

 Parameter | Type | Description
 :--- | :--- | :---
-`index_patterns` | String array | An array of wildcard expressions that match the names of data streams and indexes during template creation.
+`index_patterns` | String array | An array of wildcard expressions that match the names of data streams and indexes created during template creation.
 Required.
 `composed_of` | String array | An ordered list of component template names.
-These templates are merged using the order specified.
+These templates are merged using the specified order.
 For more information, see [Using multiple component templates](#using-multiple-component-templates).
 Optional.
 `data_stream` | Object | When used, the request creates data streams and any backing indexes based on the template.
 This setting requires a matching index template.
-It can as be used with the `hidden` setting, which, when set to `true` hides the data streams backing indexes.
+It can also be used with the `hidden` setting, which, when set to `true`, hides the data stream backing indexes.
 Optional.
-`_meta` | Object | The optional metadata that gives details about the index template.
+`_meta` | Object | Optional metadata that provides details about the index template.
 Optional.
-`priority` | Integer | A number which determines which index templates take precedence during the creation of a new index or data stream.
+`priority` | Integer | A number that determines which index templates take precedence during the creation of a new index or data stream.
 OpenSearch chooses the template with the highest priority.
 When no priority is given, the template is assigned a `0`, signifying the lowest priority.
 Optional.
 `template` | Object | The template that includes the `aliases`, `mappings`, or `settings` for the index.
 For more information, see [#template].
 Optional.
 `version` | Integer | The version number used to manage index templates.
 Version numbers are not automatically set by OpenSearch.
 Optional.

 ### Template

-You can use the following objects with the `template` option in the request body:
+You can use the following objects with the `template` option in the request body.

 #### `alias`

 The name of the alias to associate with the template as a key.
 Required when the `template` option exists in the request body.
 This option supports multiple aliases.

-The object body contains the following optional parameters for the alias:
+The object body contains the following optional alias parameters.

 Parameter | Data type | Description
 :--- | :--- | :---
-`filter` | Query DSL object | The query that limits documents the alias can access.
+`filter` | Query DSL object | The query that limits the number of documents that the alias can access.
-`index_routing` | String | The value which routes indexing operations to a specific shard.
+`index_routing` | String | The value that routes indexing operations to a specific shard.
 When specified, overwrites the `routing` value for indexing operations.
 `is_hidden` | Boolean | When `true`, the alias is hidden.
-Default is false.
-All indexes for the alias must have matching values for this setting.
+Default is `false`.
+All alias indexes must have matching values for this setting.
 `is_write_index` | Boolean | When `true`, the index is the write index for the alias.
 Default is `false`.
 `routing` | String | The value used to route index and search operations to a specific shard.
-`search_routing` | String | The value used to write specifically search operations to a specific shard.
+`search_routing` | String | The value used to write specific search operations to a specific shard.
 When specified, this option overwrites the `routing` value for search operations.

 #### `mappings`